atlassian/react-beautiful-dnd/README.md

 ### Application 5: no drag axis locking

 For now, the library does not support drag axis locking (aka drag rails).
 This is where the user is restricted to only dragging along one axis.
-The current thinking is this breaks the physical metaphore we are going for and sends a message to the user that they are interacting with a piece of software rather than moving physical objects around.
+The current thinking is this breaks the physical metaphor we are going for and sends a message to the user that they are interacting with a piece of software rather than moving physical objects around.
 It is possible to ensure that a user can only drop in a single list by using props `type` and `isDropDisabled`.
 You can also do some visual treatment to the list `onDragStart` to show the user that this is the only place they can interact with.

 ### Application 6: natural cross list movement